rafinha-as-br/TravelMaker/travelmakerapp/README.md

 functions:
   - Starting up the app:
-    - Checks if there is a user created
+    - Checks if there is a user created ()
-    - Not in that case, you need to create an user, getting his name and age
+    - Not in that case, you need to create an user, getting his name and age ()
   - get the name and icon experience by the id
   - get the experiences from one travelStop (from table experiencesList)
   -

 Function logic

+Providers:

+- HomeProvider:
+  - startScreen
+  -
+- entitiesProvider:
+  - Stores an instance of every entitie of the app
+  -